Many educators know the amazing facts and stories surrounding Finland and their education system.

 8. Plan educational objectives with student input.

-How many of us have tried to drum up enthusiasm from our children for something we have decided they need to be learning?
+How many of us have tried to drum up enthusiasm from our children for something we have decided they should learn?
 (Guilty!)

 They put together a slideshow, uploaded their presentation to Google Drive (without his recommendation or direction) for collaboration outside school hours, and designed their own quiz to run after the presentation.